MadnessEngineering/Tinker/readme.md

 - Strong references to parent windows must be maintained
 - Proper display parameters are crucial for preventing frame issues
 - IPC handlers need careful error handling and type checking
+- Event handling should be bi-directional (UI ↔ Backend)
+- UI state should be explicitly synced after backend operations
+- Error handling should include user feedback
+- WebView creation should be atomic (succeed completely or fail safely)
+- Environment variables should be used for configurable defaults

 ### Menu System Design
 - Native menu APIs can be inconsistent across platforms
 - HTML/CSS menus provide better control and consistency
 - WebView-based UI components need proper z-index management
 - Keyboard shortcuts should be handled at both UI and system levels

+### Event System Design
+- Events should have clear success/failure feedback
+- UI state must be kept in sync with backend state
+- Error handling should be comprehensive and user-friendly
+- Event handlers should be properly scoped and cleaned up
+- Event propagation should be predictable and traceable

 ### JavaScript Engine Integration
 - 🎯 Primary Focus: V8 Engine Integration